teampears/studious-adventure/Report/report-draft.md

 ## What didn't go well
 Managing the development through WordPress proved to be difficult as we did not have the tools we as future software engineers are accustomed to such as text editors and version control tools.
 This negatively impacted the efficiency of the development as easily tracking and finding changes all had to be done manually.

 Furthermore, without proper codebases management, debugging fairly simple issues such as CSS conflicts took considerably more time than it should have.
+Some team members opted to work on changes locally rather than on the server.
+This added difficulty and considerable time in testing and left the remainder of the team lacking crucial details in regards to the state of the project, often left wondering when the work would be pushed.
+This approach did not allow for tasks to be done in parallel and increased the amount of re-work required to test for and resolve bugs.

 ## Prototype to WP success
 Due to the fact that we did not use WordPress custom themes we were succefull in translating our hight fidelity prototypes to WordPress reality. we were able to use similar layout, images and colrs to the one we had in out prototypes which somehow made the WordPress experince easier and faster.